eviltik/msfnode/README.md

 var metasploitVersion = function() {

-    // Next line is the interesting part.
-    //
     // Do not care about token, it will automaticaly
     // be added as the second arguments
     //
-    // The first item of the array if the RPC call
+    // The first value of the array is the function
-    // you want to fire, as described in the
+    // you want to call.
+Full list is available
-    // metasploit remote api documentation
+    // in metasploit remote api documentation

     var args = ['core.version'];